brevzin/cpp_proposals/118x_spaceship/spaceship-no-eq.md

 This change may also obviate the need for the previous optional extension of changing the definition of strong structural extension.
 But even still, the changes are worth considering separately.

-## Remove `strong_equality`

-There are currently some core languages types whose builtin spaceship operator yields `strong_equality`:

-- function pointer types
-- pointer-to-member types
-- `std::nullptr_t`

-As a result of this paper, this no longer really makes any sense. `<=>`  is strictly an ordering operator - `a == b` will never implicitly invoke `a <=> b`, so there's no real value to defining a `<=>` strictly for equality for these types.
-Not only does not it not make sense to have these operators, but having them adds further complexity to what the library has to do - it would have to reason about and support the case of `XXX_equality` comparisons, otherwise the library would be at risk of not even supporting the language.
-And that added complexity doesn't add value either.

-This paper proposes removing the `strong_equality` builtin for function pointer and pointer-to-member types.
-For `std::nullptr_t`, this is a type which only has a single value.
-As such, it would be reasonable to provide a `<=>` for it that returns `strong_ordering::equal`.

 # Important implications

 This proposal means that for complex types (like containers), we have to write two functions instead of just `<=>`.
 But we really have to do that anyway if we want performance.
 Even though the two `vector` functions are very similar, and for `optional` they are even more similar (see below), this seems like a very necessary change.